1. Which is the best hotel in Budapest?

 Another traditional dish we saw being cooked in most places was roast goose.
 This is usually served with steamed red cabbage and sautéed potatoes mashed up with onion.

 4. Which is the best restaurant in Budapest?

-Whilst there, we went to some fantastic restaurants.
-One of which was Spoon Cafe & Lounge Bar.
+One of our favourite restaurants is the Spoon Cafe & Lounge Bar.
 Don’t let the casual name fool you, this is a swanky establishment set on a static boat on the Danube.
-The food is fantastic.
-I had some of the best mushroom risotto I’ve ever eaten.
-And the view is breathtaking.
+The food is fantastic and the view is breathtaking.
 You can see the castle on the hill all lit up at night.
 This one is definitely worth a visit.

 5. Are there any events or activities that you would recommend?

 …Claustrophilia.
-This is a live-action puzzle, in the form of a room escape game.
+This is a live-action puzzle, in the form of a series of escape rooms.
 Teams of up to five are given an hour to solve a series of riddles and physical tests in order to make their way from one room to another, eventually escaping to their freedom.
-We had to have two go’s at this as the first time it took us most of the time to get out the first room, so we barely touched the rest.
-The second time we escaped, but not without help from the guy who organises it, and sits in a separate room watching you on CCTV to make sure that you don’t panic.
 This game is great if you like something a little different, and always wish you’d been on the Crystal Maze.

 6. Which local wine should I be on the look out for when I visit?

 Hungary is one of the few countries whose words for wine do not derive from Latin, meaning that they have been producing wine for a very long time.
 Their Tokaji wine, a sweet dessert wine, is probably best known outside of Hungary, so a must-try when visiting it’s origin.

 7. Where is the best spa to enjoy a day of pampering?